Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Store the verification key in your receiver and compare it before processing the event.
 Return 2xx after the event is accepted.

-Use the event ID for idempotency.
+Treat the event ID as the idempotency key.
 Webhook retries can happen, and the same queued session can be observed more than once.

-Find or create a worker for the workspace, agent, and cloud runtime.
+Find or create an agent for the workspace, agent, and cloud runtime.

 Store the returned agentId and workerId in your service config.
-If the saved worker is rejected later, stop that worker path and require reconfiguration.
+If the saved runtime is rejected later, stop that agent path and require reconfiguration.

 • Workspace and agent.